-This post contains affiliate links for your convenience.
+This post may contain affiliate links for your convenience.
 If you purchase an item through my link, I may earn a small commission at no extra cost to you.
 All opinions expressed are my own.

 When I found out my youngest son Kolton was a boy, I knew I wanted to do the nursery in a woodland/Aztec theme with a statement wall of white birch trees.
 I looked at decals, but they were SO expensive and not exactly the look I wanted.
 So my pregnant self recruited my artistic sister and husband to paint them instead!

 It was an easy process, and did not require any specific artistic talent.
-The only materials you will need are: 2 colors of paint,Painter’s Tape,Small Sized Paint Rollers, and a couple of small paint brushes for the details.
+The only materials you will need are: 2 colors of paint,Painter’s Tape,Small Sized Paint Rollers like these, and a couple of small paint brushes for the details.

 Step 1: Choose your background color.